Wildflowers on Heliotrope Ridge, Mount Baker, Coleman, and Roosevelt glaciers are in the distance. Mount Baker Wilderness, North Cascades #87108

 Photography News Spring 2023

 Sunset over Lime Kiln Lighthouse and Haro Strait.
-Lime Kiln Point State Park San Juan Island Washington #79304Lime Kiln Point Lighthouse SanJuan Island #79304 Purchase
+Lime Kiln Point State Park San Juan Island Washington #79304Lime Kiln Point Lighthouse San Juan Island #79304 Purchase

-This spring I have some very exciting photography news to share with everyone.
+This spring I have some exciting photography news to share with everyone.
 Although it has been a while since my last post, a lot has been going on behind the scenes.
 Among the photography news are new image additions, new locations scheduled, and a field class with North Cascades Institute.

 New Locations Scheduled for Spring 2023

 Vancouver Island British Columbia.
-This month we will be photographing in Ucluelet on the coast of Vancouver Island.
-Although I live within viewing distance of Vancouver Island this will be our first photography trip there.
+This month we will be photographing Ucluelet on the coast of Vancouver Island.
+Although I live within viewing distance of Vancouver Island, this will be our first photography trip there.
 Over the years I’ve mainly photographed coastal areas of Washington and Oregon.
 So the beaches, sea stacks, and coves of the Ucluelet area will be a real treat!

 Newfoundland.
 In May I will be spending most of the month photographing along Newfoundland’s Iceberg Alley.
 My last trip to Canada’s Atlantic Provinces was in Nova Scotia in 2016.
 But even before that trip, I’ve been itching to visit Newfoundland

 May and June are the optimal months for viewing icebergs along the coast.
 So, hopefully, I’ll be in the right place at the right time to see and photograph some large bergs.
-While icebergs are high on my shoot list there is plenty more subject matter available.
+While icebergs are high on my shoot list, there is plenty more subject matter available.
 Below are some of the locations I have so far penciled in.

 • Twillingate